eslint/eslint/docs/rules/max-classes-per-file.md

 ## Options

-This rule may take in either an object or a number.
+This rule may be configured with either an object or a number.

 If the option is an object, it may contain one or both of:

 -   `ignoreExpressions`: a boolean option (defaulted to `false`) to ignore class expressions.
--   `maximum`: a numeric option (defaulted to 1) to specify the maximum number of classes.
+-   `max`: a numeric option (defaulted to 1) to specify the maximum number of classes.

 For example: